-The Folkestone Triennial returns on 5th September to 8th November 2020 with its fifth edition, The Plot.
+The Folkestone Triennial returns in 2021 from 22nd July to 2nd November, having been postponed from 2020.
+This will be the fifth edition, and the theme is The Plot.
 Lewis Biggs, who’s curated the last 3 Triennials, will bring around 20 newly commissioned artworks by internationally acclaimed artists.

 Discover Folkestone through Art

 The first curator – Andrea Schlieker – put exhibits all over town so that everywhere became a part of the festival.
 For example, Tracey Emin’s baby clothes lead visitors and residents to discover not only art, but parts of the town they wouldn’t normally see.

 Fast-forward 10 years and we have seen 4 fantastic festivals.
 Folkestone is now home to over 70 permanent artworks from Mark Wallinger, Pablo Bronstein, Yoko Ono.
 Similarly Richard Wilson, Pae White, Christian Boltanski and Spencer Finch grace our streets and beaches.